Research

 Foundational work on dialect representation, low-resource modeling, and culturally grounded evaluation.

-Beyondlex is an AI research and product company closing that gap — building dialect-aware models that begin with the languages of Pakistan and reach toward every voice the world has overlooked.
+Beyondlex is an AI research and product company closing that gap — building dialect-aware models for the thousands of languages today’s AI treats as one, or ignores entirely.

 Beyondlex is a research-and-product company first.
 Services and education exist to fund and amplify the research, and to put dialect-aware capability where it can do the most good.